MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

     “[…] For the purpose of this Recommendation, Open Science is defined as an inclusive construct that combines various movements and practices aiming to make scientific knowledge openly available, accessible and reusable for everyone, to increase scientific collaborations and sharing of information for the benefits of science and society, and to open the processes of scientific knowledge creation, evaluation and communication to societal actors beyond the traditional scientific community. […]” https://unesdoc.unesco.org/ark:/48223/pf0000379949?posInSet=3&queryId=70bbc01e-867a-40ad-8c24-e90f0b4c1ae0
     Research another definition of open science from an institution or organisation that plays a significant role in your work or discipline.
-How does this definition differ from or resemble the one mentioned?.
+How does this definition differ from or resemble the one mentioned?

 # Module 3: Python for Advanced